Which type of crime can I get compensation for?

 Is there a time limit within which I have to claim compensation?

 The Scheme provides that an application must be made in writing as soon as possible after a crime of violence causing injury, including fatal injury, but in all cases not later than 3 months from the date of the event giving rise to the injury.

-If an application is late, that is, if it is made in writing more than 3 months after the incident, the Scheme allows the Tribunal to consider late applications as exceptional, if the Tribunal is satisfied that the circumstances of such late application justify such exceptional treatment.
+If an application is late, that is, if it is made in writing more than 3 months after the incident, the Scheme allows the Tribunal to consider late applications as exceptional.
+This is for a maximum period up to two years after the incident and where the Tribunal is satisfied that the circumstances of such late application justify such exceptional treatment.
 In cases where the application is late, applicants must provide written justification for the delay setting out the circumstances on the application form and explaining the reasons for the delay.
 Having considered the explanation provided, it is a matter for the Tribunal to decide whether to consider the application.